SGU-infocom-official/sgu-bootstrap-treeview/README.md

 Whether or not multiple nodes can be selected at the same time.

 #### nodeIcon
 String, class name(s).
-Default: "glyphicon glyphicon-stop" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)
+Default: "fa fa-square" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the default icon to be used on all nodes, except when overridden on a per node basis in data.